Motorcycle Accident Solicitors for Motorbike Accident Claims

 Why motorcyclists are vulnerable road users

-Motorcyclists are classed as “vulnerable road users”, as the lack the protection on the road that others travelling inside vehicles have.
+Motorcyclists are classed as “vulnerable road users”, as they lack the protection on the road that others travelling inside vehicles have.
 There are no seatbelts, airbags, headrests, or protective vehicle shell protecting a motorcyclist, so in the event of a road traffic accident, motorcyclists often come off far worse than other road users.

-The injuries that bikers can suffer are often serious, and frequently life changing; they suffer higher rates of injuries and fatalities that are disproportionate to any other group of road users.
+The injuries that bikers can suffer are often serious, and frequently life-changing; they suffer higher rates of injuries and fatalities that are disproportionate to any other group of road users.

 Causes of motorcycle accidents

-Accidents cause by other road users
+Accidents caused by other road users

 Due to the increased vulnerability of motorcyclists, other road users have a duty of care to make sure that they drive with awareness and consideration of them.
 Despite this, too many accidents are caused by other drivers making errors of judgement and failing to protect bikers by their actions.